 On his Piano Concerto in G, Maurice Ravel said “The G major Concerto took two years of work…The opening theme came to me (very quickly)… The work of chiselling then began.
 We've gone past the days when the composer was thought of as being struck by inspiration…Writing music is 75% an intellectual activity.”

 When I listen to songs like Is it because I’m black?
-(Syl Johnson), The Sky is Crying (Elmore James) and I’d rather go blind (Etta James) it’s impossible (I think) to be be drawn into the artist’s self-expression BUT perhaps this is as much, if not more, down to the lyrics and their historical context than the music.
-It is interesting, even with these examples, to listen to different artists’ versions of the same songs – this alone displays how the perceived meaning and angle can change from one performer to another.
+(Syl Johnson), The Sky is Crying (Elmore James) and I’d rather go blind (Etta James) it’s impossible for me not to be be drawn into the artists' self-expression BUT perhaps this is as much down to the lyrics and their historical context as the music.
+It is interesting, even with these examples, to listen to different artists versions of the same songs – this alone displays how the perceived meaning and angle can change from one performer to another.

-For me personally, self-expression is important.
-I write music when I'm angry, interested, intrigued, at a crossroads, and occasionally happy – category a.
-If I'm not feeling anything in particular I'll search further afield for inspiration and then hopefully find something I want to express within that (category b).
-(As a side note I would have no objection to more money coming into my composition world.
+For myself, self-expression is important.
+I often come up with musical ideas when I'm angry, interested, intrigued, at a crossroads or happy (category a).
+If I'm not feeling anything in particular I may search further afield for inspiration to find something to express (category b).

-We are in many ways lucky to be in this position and to have music as a means of expression.
-Others express themselves through conversation, socializing, going the gym or through shopping and each is equally valid.
-We can express ourselves through music (writers through writing, dancers through dancer, actors through acting…).
-We must value this gift, and, as such, we must value each other’s gift (whether we approve of their work or not).
-Let’s value and enjoy this new music (and if we don’t let’s debate and put forward our issues out loud).
-Whilst taking it completely seriously, let’s laugh and enjoy the gift that we as composers are so privileged to be able to share together.
+Ignoring the real-life financial issues surrounding these position, we are in many ways lucky to be in this position and to be able to use music as a means of expression.
+Others express themselves through socialising, going the gym or through shopping and each is equally valid.
+It's important to value that we have music/art as our outlet, and, as such, we should value these gifts (whether we approve of their work or not).
+If we enjoy another composer's music let them know; if we don't, let us discuss and debate.
+Whilst we should all take our music/art seriously, let’s also keep what we have in perspective and enjoy the gifts that we as composers are so lucky to be able to use and develop in our lives.